Italian General Confederation of Labour: Lama Era

 On 24 March 1970, Luciano Lama succeeded Novella, becoming the third General Secretary of CGIL.
 Through all his secretariat, Lama pursued a unified policy between the three unions.
 In May 1970, on the wave of the great mass struggles and thanks to the socialist Minister of Labour, Giacomo Brodolini, the "Statute of Workers" was approved by the Parliament.

 In October 1970 the general councils of the three confederations met together in Florence to examine the possibility of starting a unification process.
 In particular, the metalworkers' factions, FIOM, FIM and UILM, strongly supported the union, but the proposal faced strong opposition from UIL and large sectors of CISL.
 In July 1972, the three general councils, in a unified session, signed the "Federative Pact" in Rome, electing a joint committee of 90 members and a secretariat of 15 members.
 The CGIL–CISL–UIL Federation will guarantee the unitary management of the main trade union events for all the 1970s and will be dissolved only after the so-called "Valentine's Day decree" of Bettino Craxi's government in 1984.

 The 1970s were also marked by great civil rights achievements.
 In 1970 the Law n.
 898 on divorce was approved, while in 1971 the Parliament approved the Law n.
 1204 for the protection of working mothers and the one on nursery schools.
 In 1975, Law n.
 151 introduced equality between men and women inside families.
 Finally, in 1978 the Law n.
 194 "Rules for the social protection of motherhood and voluntary interruption of pregnancy" was approved.
 However, in the second half of the decade, the unions' action began to weaken.
 Entrepreneurs used the economic crisis to overturn in their favour the balance of power, resulting from Hot Autumn.
-Intense restructuring processes were implemented almost everywhere, favored by the introduction of new automation technologies.
+Intense restructuring processes were implemented almost everywhere, favoured by the introduction of new automation technologies.
 While, investments in new plants, based on robotics and information technology created unemployment.

 During the decade, with the beginning of the so-called, "strategy of tension", the CGIL was the target of terrorist attack, perpetrated by neo-fascist groups.
-On 28 May 1978, a bomb exploded during a trade union rally in Piazza della Loggia, Brescia, killing eight people and wounding more than one hundred.
+On 28 May 1974, a bomb exploded during a trade union rally in Piazza della Loggia, Brescia, killing eight people and wounding more than one hundred.
 The bomb was placed inside a rubbish bin at the east end of the square.
 It was the beginning of the Years of Lead, a period of social and political turmoil that lasted from the late 1960s until the early 1980s, marked by a wave of both left-wing and right-wing political terrorism, which culminated with the kidnapping and murder of Christian democratic leader, Aldo Moro, in 1978 and Bologna railway station massacre in 1980.